Max-Hierzer/Documentation-Diplomarbeit/Protocols/24_12_12_Protocol.md

      - Constant running of selects in backend is fixed.

   2. - Port issue(catch if port is already used)
+     - When you freshly login the buttons of Voting, Edit, Show Results show even if you did not select a poll.

 ### 2.2 Database
 - **Summary:**